nidhinsankar/react-typescript/README.md

 - using useState with typescript
 - learned about declaring function and passing it as a prop using typescript
 - started learning about using useContext and useReducer in react typescript
+- implemented context and reducer in todo app with typescript
+- implemented dispatch , action types, provider parent components in typescript

 ```
   // TODO APP PLANNING